Common Causes of Mouth Breathing

 How to Deal with Common Dental Emergencies

-✔ Chipped or Broken Tooth: If possible, save any pieces of the tooth that you are able to.
-Rinse out your mouth with warm water and apply gauze to the area if it is bleeding.
+✔ Chipped or broken tooth: If possible, save any pieces of the tooth that you can.
+Rinse your mouth with warm water and apply gauze to the area if bleeding.
 Use a cold compress to reduce pain and swelling, then see your dentist as soon as possible.

-✔ Lost Fillings or Crowns: A lost filling can lead to an infection if not treated soon after.
+✔ Lost fillings or crowns: A lost filling can lead to an infection if not treated soon after.
 Be sure to see your dentist as soon as possible.
 A lost crown will need to be reattached.
-Save the crown and bring it with you when you see an emergency dentist in Calgary.
+Save the crown and bring it when you see an emergency dentist in Calgary.

-✔ Partially Dislodged Tooth: Be sure to see your dentist right away.
-You can relieve pain temporarily by using a cold compress or taking an over-the-counter pain reliever.
+✔ Partially dislodged tooth: Be sure to see your dentist right away.
+You can temporarily relieve pain using a cold compress or an over-the-counter pain reliever.

 Scared of Dental Procedures?
 Try Sedation Options!

 Dental anxiety is a real concern for a lot of patients.
 If you, too, are scared of visiting your dentist, we can help relieve your anxiety.
-With sedation dentistry, you will be relaxed so that you remain calm during your dental procedure.
+With sedation dentistry, you will be relaxed and remain calm during your dental procedure.
 Sedation dentistry can be administered in 2 ways:

 Based on your medical history, condition, and extent of the anxiety, we will help you choose the option that works best for you.